This page is part of job tips for teenagers

 When you make your resume, you need to make sure to include the following information:

-full name,first and last name.
+full name,first, middle initial if exists and last name.
 Do not use nickname or your child name.
 Your gender; female or male.
 Your date of birth.

 - Your address, city, state and zip code.

 - Your phone number, cell phone or email address (make sure your email address is appropriate)

 - Your education background (your school name, school level and school period in year)

 - Your working experience (voluntary work, or any other job experiences)